lusout25/MazeRunner/README.md

 - **HUD**
 A 2D camera is used to show data on the HUD.
 An orthographic-projection matrix is used to static graphics to the screen.
 The HUD will always display in the same spot, independent of the player's location and rotation.
 - **Maze generation**
-The maze is randomly generated using Dijkstra's algorithm.
+The maze is randomly generated using Prim's algorithm.
 The entire maze is rendered in a single draw call.
 - **Collision**
   AABB bounding box structures are used for collision detection.
 A quad-tree data structure is used to store the walls according to their location.
 On movement, the player checks collision with a maximum of ten objects in that zone.
 - **Shaders**